 Is the Honda HR-V a good deal?

 Yes, a used Honda HR-V is generally a very good deal, because of its solid reputation for reliability, strong resale values, and very practical interior.
-It’s a great choice if you need a compact SUV to use every day, and it has the space and comfort for occasional road trips.
-Used prices tend to be very reasonable, which, when combined with Honda’s established track record for reliability, means an HR-V can be a cost-effective purchase.
+Used HR-V prices have risen 5.48% year-over-year, outpacing the broader used car market's 3% increase, which speaks to sustained demand.
+It's a great choice if you need a compact SUV to use every day, and it has the space and comfort for occasional road trips.
+Prices tend to be very reasonable, which, when combined with Honda's established track record for reliability, means an HR-V can be a cost-effective used vehicle.

 Honda HR-V Pros and Cons